Futureworld

-Futureworld is a 1976 American science fiction thriller film directed by Richard T. Heffron and written by Mayo Simon and George Schenck.
+Futureworld is a 1976 American cyberpunk thriller film directed by Richard T. Heffron and written by Mayo Simon and George Schenck.
 It is a sequel to the 1973 Michael Crichton film Westworld, and is the second installment in the Westworld franchise.
 The film stars Peter Fonda, Blythe Danner, Arthur Hill, Stuart Margolin, John Ryan, and Yul Brynner, who makes an appearance in a dream sequence; no other cast member from the original film appears.
 Westworld's writer-director, Michael Crichton, and the original studio Metro-Goldwyn-Mayer were not involved in this production.
 Composer Fred Karlin was retained.

 The film attempted to take the plot in a different direction from Westworld, but it was not well received by U.S. critics.
-French critics appreciated the film more, appearing on the list of best science fiction films ever made in Demain le Science Fiction.
+French critics appreciated the film more, appearing on the list of best science fiction films ever made in Demain la Science Fiction.
 It was made by American International Pictures (its predecessor was made by Metro-Goldwyn-Mayer, which later bought AIP's successor Orion Pictures).
 A short-lived television series titled Beyond Westworld followed.

 Plot

 In 1985, two years after the Westworld tragedy, the Delos Corporation owners have reopened the park after spending $1.5 billion in safety improvements, and also shutting down Westworld.
 For publicity purposes, newspaper reporter Chuck Browning and TV reporter Tracy Ballard are invited to review the park.

 Just before the junket is announced, Browning arranges to meet with a Delos employee who promises he has dirt on the corporation.
 During the meeting, the tipster is shot in the back and dies after giving Browning an envelope.

 At the resort, guests choose from four theme parks: Spaworld ("where old age and pain have been eliminated"), Medievalworld, Romanworld and Futureworld.
 Browning and Ballard choose Futureworld, which simulates an orbiting space station.
 Robots are available for sex as well as amusements like boxing.
 They are guided through the resort by Dr. Duffy, who shows them the marvels of Delos, demonstrating that all the problems have been fixed.

 The reporters are stunned to find that the Control Center is staffed entirely by robots.
 That night, their dinners are drugged, and while they sleep, medical tests are conducted so Delos can make clones of them.
 A visiting Russian general and a Japanese politician are also tested for cloning.
 Back in her room a few hours later, Ballard wakes in a fright, remembering the experience as a nightmare.

 Ballard and Browning sneak out to explore the resort's underground areas.
 They end up triggering a cloning machine, which generates three samurai from the development of an Eastworld park.
 Just as they are about to be captured by the samurai, a mechanic named Harry saves them.
 He takes them back to his quarters, where he cohabits with a mechanic robot he has named Clark after Superman's alter-ego.
-The reporters interview Harry, but they are interrupted by Dr. Schneider and two security officers, and escorted back to their rooms.
+The reporters interview Harry, but they are interrupted by Dr. Schneider and two security officers, and escorted back to their rooms, where they kiss.